Exchange rate

 In floating exchange rate regimes, exchange rates are determined in the foreign exchange market, which is open to a wide range of different types of buyers and sellers, and where currency trading is continuous: 24 hours a day except weekends (i.e. trading from 20:15 GMT on Sunday until 22:00 GMT Friday).
 The spot exchange rate is the current exchange rate, while the forward exchange rate is an exchange rate that is quoted and traded today but for delivery and payment on a specific future date.

-In the retail currency exchange market, different buying and selling rates will be quoted by money dealers.
+In the retail currency exchange market, money dealers offer different prices for buying and selling currencies.
 Most trades are to or from the local currency.
 The buying rate is the rate at which money dealers will buy foreign currency, and the selling rate is the rate at which they will sell that currency.
 The quoted rates will incorporate an allowance for a dealer's margin (or profit) in trading, or else the margin may be recovered in the form of a commission or in some other way.
 Different rates may also be quoted for cash, a documentary transaction or for electronic transfers.
 The higher rate on documentary transactions has been justified as compensating for the additional time and cost of clearing the document.
 On the other hand, cash is available for resale immediately, but incurs security, storage, and transportation costs, and the cost of tying up capital in a stock of banknotes (bills).